xleon/I18N-Portable/README.md

 ### Contributing new readers

 If you implemented a new reader for another file format and you want to contribute, feel free to make a pull request.
-Any new reader will live in their own project in the solution and will produce a different nuget as a plugin to I18NPortable.
+If your reader has no 3rd party dependencies, put it in I18NPortable.Readers namespace.
+If there is any dependency, a new project should be created under the name "I18NPortable.[Name]Reader" in the solution folder "Source/Readers".